bitrise-io/devcenter/_articles/reviews/build-and-deploy-multiple-flavor-apks-to-the-play-store.md

 ---
-title: Build, sign and deploy multiple flavor APKs in a single workflow
+title: Generate and deploy multiple flavor APKs in a single workflow
 date: 2018-10-08 11:02:02 +0000
 redirect_from: []
 published: false